 Cake Wines, Redfern, Sydney

 The Sydney suburb of Redfern is home to Cake Wines, an inner-city cellar door that brings wine appreciation to the masses.
 Pop in to taste their signature range of wines, as well as a few additional wines, craft beers and spirits selected by the team.
 Get involved with their School of Wine to learn more about wine growing, making and tasting with a relaxed, unpretentious approach.
 Cake Wines also hosts a regular calendar of great food and music events in their converted warehouse space.

 Urban Winery Project, various locations

 At harvest time (usually starting in late February), small batch Adelaide Hills winery Vinteloper goes on the road with a pop-up winemaking and fine dining experience to demystify the winemaking process while allowing people to take part in some of the fun.
 The Urban Winery Project began close to its roots, with the inaugural event in Adelaide.
-Last year, Melbourne played host to the event and Sydney is gearing up for the excitement of the 2017 version.
-Guests can stomp grapes and learn about winemaking before sitting down to a four-course menu by Three Blue Ducks with paired wines from Vinteloper.
+In later years Melbourne and Sydney played host.
+Head to their website to find out where it will be this year.
+If you're smart enough to grab a ticket, you can enjoy an evening of stomping grapes while you learn about winemaking before sitting down to delicious dinner paired with wines made at the previous year's event.

 Handpicked Wines, Chippendale, Sydney